KU-HJH/UCAG/README.md

 # UCAG
 This repository contains a code of Unfold and Conquer Attribution Guidance, which is presented at a conference of the Association for the Advancement of Artificial Intelligence (AAAI) 2023.
-The code will be released soon.
 ![UCAG](figs/main_ucag.PNG)

 **Paper**: [AAAI 2023](https://ojs.aaai.org/index.php/AAAI/article/download/25954/25726)